dtellenbach/GSoC2018/README.markdown

 ## Tests ##

 All tests work by first constructing an instance of Eigen::Matrix, make sure that this instance is symmetric and constructing instances of SymmetricMatrix by passing the constructed Eigen::Matrix.
 Then any operation is performed for both the SymmetricMatrix and the Eigen::Matrix.
 If both operations yield the same result, the test is passed.
-In fact the all tests check if instances of SymmetricMatrix behave like symantically identical instances of Eigen::Matrix.
+In fact the all tests check if instances of SymmetricMatrix behave like semantically identical instances of Eigen::Matrix.

 These four tests are included:

 **[fixed_fixed.cc](tests/fixed_fixed.cc):** Tests operations on symmetric matrices of fixed dimension with symmetric matrices of fixed dimension.
-Several datatypes and matrix dimensions are tested.
+Several data types and matrix dimensions are tested.

 **[fixed_dynamic.cc](tests/fixed_fixed.cc):** Tests operations on symmetric matrices of fixed dimension with symmetric matrices of dynamic dimension.
-Several datatypes and matrix dimensions are tested.
+Several data types and matrix dimensions are tested.

 **[dynamic_dynamic.cc](tests/fixed_fixed.cc):** Tests operations on symmetric matrices of dynamic dimension with symmetric matrices of dynamic dimension.
-Several datatypes and matrix dimensions are tested.
+Several data types and matrix dimensions are tested.

-**[exception.cc](tests/exception.cc):** Tests edge cases that should throw expection.
+**[exception.cc](tests/exception.cc):** Tests edge cases that should throw exception.